forestgrape/coronavirus/covid19.md

   * optical e.g. round glassy occupancies in the lung are characteristic for Covid-19 [to check and cite]
 * #### Detect Immune Response
   * #### Antibody Test
+    [in work] <!--td: update immune sys page with antibodies>
     For infections triggering certain alarms the immune response involves antibodies which can be detected in the blood.
-There are different kind of antibodies which are produced at different stages during and after an infection.
-Infection in later stages and past infections can be laboratory diagnosed.
 The antibodies are in the serum of the blood.
 Methods analyzing the blood serum are called *serology* and often antibody test are referred serological test.
+There are different kind of antibodies which are produced at different stages during and after an infection.
+Infections in later stages and past infections can be laboratory diagnosed.

 ### Diagnosis Locations